owais3351/Student-Performance/README.md

 # Clone the repository
 git clone <repository_url>

-# Navigate to the project directory
-cd MLOPS

 # Create and activate a virtual environment
  python -m venv venv
 .\venv\Scripts\activate  # For Windows